mugureltcaciuc/NavigatorX/docs/architecture.md

-# Architecture Overview - NavigatorX
+# Architecture Overview - SystemFileManagerX

-NavigatorX is a console-based file manager for Windows and Linux, written in C++17.
+SystemFileManagerX is a console-based file manager for Windows and Linux, written in C++17.
 Its architecture is modular, with clear separation between core logic, file system abstraction, and user interface rendering.

 ---